Stellar Equipment Stellar Equipment

 The hot May afternoon nudged beer cans open among those unbuckling for the day.
 After all, even decent riders had difficulty making it up to the lip of what was in fact, a beast of a quarter pipe.
 By today’s standards, most pros would likely consider it an unrideable rut.
 Yet at this moment, two contenders realized this feature could make it possible to escape existing gravity-related barriers — if one could survive the seriously shaky in-run.

-The first was Jan Aiko, a mogul skier from Kiruna, a nearby Swedish mining town.
+The first was Jan Aikio, a mogul skier from Kiruna, a nearby Swedish mining town.
 He had known these sculpted wind lips since childhood and schooled waves of foreign visitors who didn’t understand their secrets.
-Long before skis had tails, rockers or a width beyond 90 millimetres — Aiko earned everyone’s respect by throwing huge airs and innovative spins — years ahead of time.
-A photo of Aiko’s highest air landed him on the cover of Powder Magazine in the fall of 1996, and his career as one of Sweden’s first professional freeskiers took off.
+Long before skis had tails, rockers or a width beyond 90 millimetres — Aikio earned everyone’s respect by throwing huge airs and innovative spins — years ahead of time.
+A photo of Aikio’s highest air landed him on the cover of Powder Magazine in the fall of 1996, and his career as one of Sweden’s first professional freeskiers took off.

 But a snowboarder was sizing up the big lip too.
 Twenty-year-old Ingemar Backman hailed from Gällivare, Sweden, about five hours away.
 He had re-defined “big” and recently made an international breakthrough after winning some of the most significant events in snowboarding, ensuring wide publicity and financial success.
 Now, the quiet Swede with a unique style was being tracked by the most prominent media houses globally — all of whom were there that day.